Recession or recovery in 2025? What strategy to adopt for your stock portfolio?

 After a strong 2024 for US financial markets, with a 25% growth in the Nasdaq 100 and S&P 500 driven by the Magnificent 7 (+67%) and enthusiasm for Artificial Intelligence, could 2025 mark a reversal?

-Indeed, since the start of the new year and President Trump’s inauguration, several uncertainties have emerged, sparking fears of a significant economic slowdown.
+Indeed, since the start of the new year and President Trump’s inauguration, uncertainty has reared its head on several fronts, sparking fears of a significant economic slowdown.
 Inflation, economic growth, household consumption, employment, and monetary policy are under close scrutiny by investors, with signs of weakness appearing.

-The trade war triggered by Trump, which imposes strict protectionism with significant tariffs on trading partners, does not favour lower inflation.
-If this trade war intensifies, inflation could accelerate, eroding household purchasing power and making a financial market rebound harder.
+The trade war triggered by Trump, which imposes strict protectionism with significant tariffs on trading partners, does not encourage lower inflation.
+If this trade war intensifies, inflation could accelerate, eroding household purchasing power and making a financial market rebound more difficult.
 However, inflation might be offset by a slowdown in the US economy

 The impact of Trump’s tariffs on the US market